techforwarren/warren-plan-bot/README.md

 will pull down up to 100 recent posts where someone has triggered the bot.

 This can be used to help update the `labeled_posts.json` file with real user queries.
 You'll still need to determine the desired matches by hand.

+#### Test out LLM responses

+`python scripts/try_llm.py '[TEXT OF POST]'`

+This can be used to test the behavior of the LLM and tweak the prompts.

+for ex

+`python scripts/try_llm.py '!warrenplanbot child care. how many kids can we help?'`

 ### Run the bot